oye-ahmad/Testing/README.md

 I have now instantiated the MAVROS commands for all the three drones

 And write a node code for their fly

+but again one problem arises that drones disconnect when i ran command to check their status they connected and again they disconnected